 4. Ask the class to quickly recite in order, from memory, the Second Vowel Sounds and point out that most of them probably already have them committed to memory.

 5. Ask the class to quickly recite from memory, the First Vowel Sounds, in order, /a/, /e/, /i/, /o/, and /u/.

 6. Point out that most of them might not have them memorized yet, even though they were the first vowel sounds they ever studied in school, and that the next assignment will be to memorize them.

-7. Hand out a copy of the First Vowel Sound practice sheet that you have already downloaded.
+7. Hand out a copy of the First Vowel Sound practice sheet that you have already downloaded and copied for them.

-8. Demonstrate its use and tell them that learning to automatically be able to come up with the five First Vowel Sounds associated with the letters a, e, i, o, and u will be the first step in improving their reading of unfamiliar words.
+8. Demonstrate its use by reciting the first line yourself, and then the second line, but hesitating over one of the sounds.
+Point out that you had trouble with that sound and go to the line below that begins with that sound.
+Recite it, noting that it repeats the sound you had trouble with every other letter.
+Tell them that learning to automatically be able to come up with the five First Vowel Sounds associated with the letters a, e, i, o, and u will be the first step in improving their reading of unfamiliar words.

 Time elapsed: 15 minutes